lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 - 6b.
 VIEW Answer: As in Q5, you can alternately use a view to improve query readability.
 To do this I created a view which returns the ids from the `upregulated` view that was created previously.

-    Extract logic from the subquery (above) to create a view
+    I extracted logic from the subquery (above) to create a view

          - SQL Query Pattern